 The Philosophy: Why Borrowed Light?
 I "borrowed" the term from architecture and design.
 Borrowed light is light that travels through one space to illuminate another.
-It's ephemeral by nature, dancing off the walls, floors and ceilings within each unique space.
+It's ephemeral by nature, dancing off the walls, sliding across floors and bouncing off ceilings within each unique environment.
 In the end it’s never quite the same as it was originally, affected forever by the rhythms of space, time and place.
 This seems to be the way photography works.

 Maybe the idea is better illustrated here.